Local organizations host vigils following Santa Fe High School shooting

 On Friday morning, 17-year-old Dimitrios Pagourtzis opened fire at the campus, killing mostly students, authorities said.

-The shooting comes 4 moths after the tragic mass school shooting in Parkland, Florida.
+The shooting comes 4 months after the tragic mass school shooting in Parkland, Florida.

 The following vigils will be held in honor of the victims: